launchableinc/hands-on-lab/HANDSON2.md

 </details>
 <br>

-If everything is set up correctly, you can view the test results on Launchable as shown below:
+If everything is set up correctly, you can view the test results on Launchable as shown below: (A URL is displayed in the GitHub Actions log)

 <img src="https://github.com/user-attachments/assets/f83dd1e6-bf9e-4091-964c-da665ffd764d" width="50%">

-If you have could confirmed the test result, merge this branch to main.
+If you have could confirmed the test result, **merge** this branch to main.

 ___